liuandy1207/notes/topics/cFunctions.md

 ## Input - `scanf`
 Reads input froms standard input. <br>
+Returns the quantity of values successfully read OR the constant `EOF` to indicate that the End Of File has been reached.
+Always check this value. <br>
 Requires a pointer to a variable to store the value read in from stdin.
 ```C
 scanf("%d", &input);   // reads in one integer, stores it in the variable input